Why ‘Let Me Know How I Can Help’ Doesn’t Work for Some Introverts

 When I was friends with an exceptionally outgoing college classmate, she would insist on prying me out of my shell whenever I resorted to alone time to cope with difficult circumstances.
 She would confront me for shutting down and not allowing her to give me the help she thought I needed.

 Once, after I told her that I had received some particularly bad news, she invited me to participate in a student activist protest.
-She assured me that being around the group of inspiring young firebrands would help me get over my sadness, but spending hours in the school’s administration building with a bunch of fired-up political activists would’ve surely drained what little resources I had at the time.
+She assured me that being around the group of inspiring young firebrands would help me get over my sadness, but spending hours in the school’s administration building with a bunch of fired-up political activists would’ve surely drained what little mental resources I had at the time.
 Yes, my extroverted friend genuinely cared for me, but her understanding of care was the furthest thing from palliative.

 Like my friend, you might be wondering how you’re ever supposed to know if your introverted friend wants you to reach out and help or give them space.
 The easiest way to know is to check in and give them the opportunity to tell you what’s best for them.
 If you notice some behavioral differences or you know something difficult has happened in their life, reach out, remind them that you care, and ask them what they need.
 Even if it might not help them to talk or hang out, it never hurts to remind someone that you care.
 Down the line, they may welcome the chance to open up to a supportive, trusting friend.